Back to All Events

-‘Every Word Unmade’ (2006–7) is a neon alphabet, very evidently hand-made by the artist, who bent hot glass into the 26 letterforms of the alphabet.
+‘Every Word Unmade’ (2006–2007) is a neon alphabet hand-made by the artist, who bent hot glass into the 26 letterforms of the alphabet.
 The struggle against and with the medium, and with language itself is evident.
 As Banner has said, “words are extensions of our physical selves, so I started to explore the physicality of words”.

 Fiona Banner aka The Vanity Press, ‘Every Word Unmade’, 2007 (detail).
-Courtesy the artist.
+Courtesy the artist and Frith Street Gallery, London.
 Artwork courtesy the David and Indrė Roberts.

-It is a work, like many of Banner’s, about communication and the building blocks of language.
-Here, the fragile and faltering letter forms are combined, in the use of neon, with the seductive language of the street and commerce.
-‘Every Word Unmade’ represented a departure from Banner’s densely verbal work that addressed the myths and narratives of conflict – a playful attempt to denude language of its manipulative power.
-‘Every Word Unmade’ will be accompanied by a small selection of related works by the artist.
+It is a work, like many of Banner’s, about communication and the building blocks of language: here fragile and faltering, combined, in its use of neon, with the seductive language of the street and commerce.
+When it was first made, ‘Every Word Unmade’ represented a pause in Banner’s densely verbal work that addressed the myths and narratives of conflict – a spirited attempt to denude language of its manipulative power and start again.

 About the artist /